sujaygreat/IST_ComputerScience/IST/IST 210- Databases/Lab 1/readme.md

 ## Lab Assignment

-  Create a data dictionary for Upper Coastal University Registration System Create a relational diagram for Upper Costal University Registration System Issue SQL select commands (see ìGetting Startedî lab) and answer the following questions: (answer the question but also provide SQL and result)
+1. Create a data dictionary for Upper Coastal University Registration System

+2. Create a relational diagram for Upper Costal University Registration System
+3. Issue SQL select commands (see ‚ÄúGetting Started‚Äù lab) and answer the following questions: (answer the question but also provide SQL and result)

+  a.
 How many courses are available?

+  b.
 What days of the week do c_sec_id 2 meet?

+  c.
 How many enrollments have not been assigned a grade?

+  d.
 What is the faculty rank of Jerry Williams?

+  e.
 What is the capacity for room 211 in BUS building?

+  f.
 How many students live in Maine (state code ME)?

+  g.
 What term is currently OPEN?